 (The calculator above adds a 10% buffer.)

-With the photoSentinel Mach II you can choose to upload only some photos, by setting the upload frequency to be less that the shooting frequency.
+With the photoSentinel Tempo you can choose to upload only some photos, by setting the upload frequency to be less that the shooting frequency.

-The large SSD storage of the Mach II Premium package also gives you flexibility in managing your files and data costs.
+The 500GB industrial-SSD storage option for the Tempo also gives you flexibility in managing your files, total photo uploads, and cellular data costs.

 You can upload at less frequent intervals, saving some or many photos straight to local storage for collection at a later date.